deltachat/interface/user-testing/mailto-links.md

 ### Regression test for the issue fixed by [#1770](https://github.com/deltachat/deltachat-android/pull/1770)

-- Open Saved Messages chat, could be any other chat too
+- Open Saved Messages chat (could be any other chat too)
-- Go to another app and share to DC
+- Go to another app and share some text to DC
 - In DC select Saved Messages.
-Now a draft with the share text is created.
-Edit the text if you like (but don't put too much effort in it as the draft will vanish :) ). _Don't_ hit the Send button.
+Edit the shared text if you like (but don't put too much effort in it as the draft will vanish :) ). _Don't_ hit the Send button.
-- Leave DC.
-(The second ConversationActivity will correctly save its draft to the db)
+- Leave DC
-- Open DC again from the "Recent apps".
+- Open DC again from the "Recent apps"
 - Check that your draft is still there

 ### Regression test for [issue 2032](https://github.com/deltachat/deltachat-android/issues/2032)